openvinotoolkit/openvino/docs/dev/ci/github_actions/docker_images.md

 If you don't need any system dependencies to be installed in your pipeline, it might be enough to use a plain image from DockerHub.
 In this case, refer to the mirror of this DockerHub image in our private Azure Container Registry.
-For example, if you need to use ubuntu:22.04 image, which you locally pull like that:
+For example, if you need to use the `ubuntu:22.04` image, which you locally pull like that:
 ```
 docker pull ubuntu:22.04
 ...